TimberlineCS/lab-2-string-operations-sofiamocuta/README.md

 # Lab2StringOperations

+## Introduction

+In this lab you will apply methods from the String class to manipulate String type variables.
+Additionally, you will print an interesting image to the console.
+Both of the these challenges should be completed in a single driver class.

 ## Code Challenge 1

 - [ ] Your task is to write a word scrambler program.
 Your scrambled word program should extract the first half of a word and the last half a word.
 The scrambled word should have the last half printed first, followed by the first half.
 Consider the following words.